Ponce/slackbuilds/libraries/qt4/README_SBo.txt

    cmake is smart enough to find Qt4 without help from the environment.
    For instance, quazip-qt4 didn't need any changes.

+2. If your script uses qmake, replace the qmake command with qmake-qt4.
+   If it also uses lrelease, moc, and/or uic, replace those with the -qt4 versions as well.

-2. Your script should "source /etc/profile.d/qt4.sh" before it compiles anything.
+3. If the above doesn't work, your script should run source /etc/profile.d/qt4.sh before it compiles anything.
 I recommend putting it right after the "set -e" line in the template.
 An example script that uses this is kardsgt.

-3. If your script refers to any files in $PKG/usr/lib$LIBDIRSUFFIX/qt, you'll have to change the 'qt' part to 'qt4'.
+4. If your script refers to any files in $PKG/usr/lib$LIBDIRSUFFIX/qt, you'll have to change the 'qt' part to 'qt4'.
 The best way to do this is to use the $QT4DIR variable: it's defined in qt4.sh (which you already sourced), and in the unlikely event the qt4 directory